 List of Approved Concentrations

 In order to achieve depth and intellectual development in the humanities and social sciences beyond the introductory level, each student must complete a concentration of at least four courses within a single discipline chosen from the distinct areas of liberal arts study offered at The Claremont Colleges (below).
+Students should declare a concentration by their sixth semester.

 HSA concentrations must be chosen from the following list, though advisors have the discretion to add a “concentration detail” to a student’s record, indicating a more specific sub-field within one of the following areas.
 For example, a concentrator in religious studies may have a concentration detail which shows that their courses were in the sub-field of Asian religious traditions.
 Concentrators in foreign languages will typically have a concentration detail which shows the language they have studied.